dex2dot0/dexv2/packages/blog/src/content/blog/03-ssf-plugin-monorepo/index.md

 2. Run `pnpm install` to install the dependencies **note** notice how PNPM identifies the different workspaces and installs the dependencies for each project
 3. Run `pnpm run build` to build the plugin (development unminified)
-4. Run `pnpm run build:prod` to build the plugin (production minified with source maps)
+4. Run `pnpm run build:min` to build the plugin (production minified with source maps)

 After running the build commands, you should see the plugin bundles in the `dist` directory.
 You can then upload these assets as your plugin code.